xy-tech/X2100-BIOS-EC/README.md

 # X210/X2100 compiled EC/BIOS
 **Focus of this repo will be on the X2100.
 The X210 and other repos are linked in this repo.**
+A copy of this article is on [my website](https://www.xyte.ch/support/51nb-x210-x2100-software-support/) as well, along with older versions of the BIOS.
+This repo aims to compile all the relevant BIOS/EC information on the X210 and the X2100.

 # Content
 * x2100 (Main content of this repo, includes the BIOS and EC)